prescottcassy/Cassy-Cormier-Computer-Vision-Portfolio/README.md

 # 📚 Computer-Vision-Portfolio
 Welcome to my computer vision portfolio!
 This repository contains all the work completed to learn computer vision, organized by modules for easy navigation and review.

 ## 📂 Structure
-- Each module has its own folder.
+- Each section has its own folder.
 - Inside each folder, you’ll find assignments, projects, notes, and any additional resources related to that module.

 ## 🛠️ Contents